 Chocolate Peanut Butter Balls are a favorite treat during the holidays, but they can be time-consuming!
-There may be fifty ways to leave your lover, but there’s only a few ways to make the perfect vegan chocolate covered peanut butter ball.
-To make sure you’re doing it right, here’s my How to Make Vegan Chocolate-Covered Peanut Butter Balls.
-If you love the flavors of chocolate and peanut butter together (and who doesn’t), take a look at this Chocolate Peanut Butter Protein Smoothie or my Vegan Chocolate Peanut Butter Crunch Cake.
+There may be fifty ways to leave your lover, but there’s only a few ways to make the perfect chocolate covered peanut butter balls recipe.
+To make sure you’re doing it right, here’s my How to Make Peanut Butter Balls Dipped in Chocolate guide!

 I have liked the combination peanut butter and dark chocolate for a good long while now.
 This is probably not a big surprise to anyone.
 And so when I first started finding my way to the kitchen, making a chocolate covered peanut butter ball recipe was definitely high on my list.

 They seem like they would be easy to make.
 But it didn’t take long before I realized that there are some complexities involved.
 What’s the right ration of peanut butter?
 What kind of chocolate should I use?
 What can I add to the chocolate to make it the right consistency for dipping?

 How to Make Peanut Butter Balls

 First, let’s discuss the peanut butter.
 There are several ways to achieve a sweet peanut butter filling.
 I began by simply adding powdered sugar.
 It works and it creates a nice, creamy center.

-- Vegan Peanut Butter Balls — made with peanut butter and powdered sugar.
+Vegan Peanut Butter Balls — made with peanut butter and powdered sugar.
 This is a straight-forward recipe that leads to a creamy, smooth peanut butter center.
-It can get a bit messy, but as long as you keep the peanut butter balls refrigerated before serving, it’s all good.
+It can get a bit messy, but as long as you keep the plain peanut butter balls refrigerated before rolling, it’s all good.

-- Naturally Sweetened Peanut Butter Balls — Today’s recipe features a peanut butter filling sweetened with figs. I happen to love the flavor of figs and peanut butter together, especially when it’s coated in chocolate.
+Naturally Sweetened Peanut Butter Balls — Today’s recipe features a peanut butter filling sweetened with figs. I happen to love the flavor of figs and peanut butter together, especially when it’s coated in chocolate.
 However, you can substitute dates too.